NSRI-DAL-2025-Project/restful-forensics-shinyapp/README.md

 ![](www/readme/fulllogo.png)
 # restful-forensics-shinyapp
-The Windows implementation of restful-forensics in RStudio.
+The **Windows** implementation of restful-forensics in RStudio.
 To check the dockerized application, see https://github.com/NSRI-DAL-2025-Project/rstudio-shiny-verse-opencpu-dependencies-restful-forensics.
+It will be further revised for compatibility with Linux systems.

 For feedback on the tool, please fill up this google form: https://forms.gle/fA62Kwb2Ah2pC12H7